 Downtown Kamloops transformed into Angel Grove for the Power Rangers movie in 2017.
 Many of the city's prominent downtown streets, including Seymour, Victoria, and 4th Avenue, set the stage for destructive scenes.
 Of course, all with a little help from computer-generated imagery.
-Head downtown to check out the area and pop into the local shops, restaurants, and breweries along your way.

 An Unfinished Life

 This film starred the famous Jennifer Lopez, Robert Redford, and Morgan Freeman and was partially shot on Kamloops’ North Shore.
 The local Prop & Track Recreation store doubled for a dry cleaner in the movie.
 If you drive by today, the dry-cleaning sign made for the movie set still hangs down the street from one of Kamloops' taphouses, Red Beard Cafe.

 Who doesn’t love a Harrison Ford movie?
 Tranquille Beach and Cooney Bay doubled as the location of the kidnapper’s Oregon home in this crime thriller.
 A house was built right on Tranquille Beach during filming, a popular area for locals to take their dogs for a stroll.